sudarsanyes/wolverine/README.md

-# wolverine
+# Wolverine
 Card Sorting Tool

 ### Getting Started
 To be able to build and run the code, you will need the following.
-1. Visual Studio 2019 with the following workloads.
-- ASP.NET & Web Development.
-- Windows .NET Desktop Development.
+1. Visual Studio 2019 with the workloads: ASP .NET & Web Development and Windows .NET Desktop Development.
 2. Visual Studio Code.
 3. Internet connectivity.